MUSE TECHNOLOGIES

 • If there is a 5th Thursday in a month, it may be a Cantina Night with a special activity.

-• roop meetings are from 6:30– 8:00PM and are currently held at the Kettle Moraine Middle School.
+• Troop meetings are from 6:30– 8:00PM and held at Delafield Presbyterian Church.

 • Troop 49B was founded in 1978; Troop 49G was founded in 2020.